1bardesign/batteries/readme.md

 ## Stripping down `batteries`

-Many of the modules "just work" on their own if you just want to grab something specific.
+Many of the modules "just work" on their own, if you just want to grab something specific.

-Many of them depend on `class`, which can be included alongside pretty easily.
+Some of them depend on `class`, which can be included alongside pretty easily.

-There are some other inter-dependencies in the larger modules, which should be straightforward to detect and figure out the best course of action (include or strip out) if you want to make a stripped-down version for distribution.
+There are some other inter-dependencies in the larger modules, which should be straightforward to detect and figure out the best course of action (either include the dependency or strip out dependent functionality), if you want to make a stripped-down version for your specific use case.

-Currently (july 2021) the lib is 40kb or so compressed, including this readme, so do think carefully whether you really need to worry!
+Currently (july 2021) the lib is 40kb or so compressed, including this readme, so do think carefully whether you really need to worry about it!

 ## Versioning?